 - Blocks dioxygen 10 times more efficiently and carbon dioxide and water vapour 2 times more efficiently: for example, allows for a reduction in the thickness of the sides of packaging material (bottles for carbonated beverages).

-- The glass transition temperature (Tg) is higher than 12°C and thus ensures that it can be used with hot products, which is impossible with standard amorphous PET.
+- The glass transition temperature (Tg) is higher by 12°C and thus ensures that it can be used with hot products, which is impossible with standard amorphous PET.

-- The melting temperature is lower than 30°C, which results in an energy gain during transformation.
+- The melting temperature is lower by 30°C, which results in an energy gain during transformation.

 This property results in more functionalities which are appreciated by industrialists.
 It can be useful in manufacturing a product which has a given effective lifetime and which can then biodegrade in its place of use without polluting the environment.
 The main example today in the field of plastics engineering is the agricultural mulching film: its primary functions are regulating the temperature of the soil while retaining a relative humidity which ensures better crop growth.
 Today, these mulching films can be made using biodegradable polymers.
 This constitutes a dual advantage: